Safe, Inclusive and Innovative Operations

 Diversity in Leadership

-- Maintain a minimum of 30% women directors on our Board of Directors;
+- Maintain a minimum of 30% women directors on our Board;

-- Achieve a minimum of 30% women on our senior management team by year end 2023;
+- Maintain a minimum of 30% women on our senior management team;

-- Have at least an additional 10% of directors on our Board of Directors be represented by one or more designated groups (beyond women) by year end 2023; and
+- Maintain at least an additional 10% of directors on our Board be represented by one or more designated groups (beyond women) as defined in the policy; and

-- Have at least an additional 10% of our senior management team be represented by one or more designated groups (beyond women) by year end 2023.
+- Maintain at least an additional 10% of our senior management team be represented by one or more designated groups (beyond women) as defined in the policy.

 Supporting Opportunities for Women and Other Designated Groups